 Don’t Do What Your Neighbors Do

-Style is unique and therefore your home should be original.
+No one else has a decorating style like you, so it follows that your home should be original too.
 Every house in our neighborhood is painted the same Cafe Latte color on the interior (seen in before shots of our dining room and kitchen).
 Okay, I have not seen inside every house, but while trick-or-treating I did notice that color in every house we went to!
 It is fine for the people that love that color, but my guess is it would not have been the first choice of everyone in the neighborhood.
 I am sure the builder got a bulk discount on paint in that color and used it in every house.

 How To Avoid Settling